msv-lab/llm-play/README.md

     llm-query "What is the capital of China?" > output.md

-For convenience, default settings such as the model and its temperature can be set globally using the option `-s/--setup`.
+For convenience, default settings such as the model and its temperature can be configured globally using the option `-c/--configure`.
 These settings are saved in `~/.llm_query.yaml`:

-    llm-query -s
+    llm-query -c

 Command-line options take precedence over the default settings.